Retiring in the next few months

 • A benefit statement shows:

-• how much you’ve saved so far for retirement
+• how much you’ve saved in your savings pot and your retirement pot so far

 • the pension you can expect based on the information we have about you